-- 1. Test and enhance GRPs to ensure swift and effective spill response throughout the state to protect sensitive resources. - Improve the capability to respond to spills in difficult environments and situations using best achievable protection and technology.
+- Test and enhance GRPs to ensure swift and effective spill response throughout the state to protect sensitive resources. - 2.
+Improve the capability to respond to spills in difficult environments and situations using best achievable protection.
 This includes incidents in open and fast waters, under limited visibility, and with oils that may sink or submerge in water. - 3.
 Evolve the state's drill program to respond to various types and sizes of spills. - 4.
 Build on successful transboundary spill preparedness efforts. - 5.
-Ensure all vessels, facilities, pipelines, and rail demonstrate their ability to pay for response, recovery costs, and damages from spills. - 6.
-Manage a coordinated system for locating spill and orca deterrent vessels of opportunity and other volunteers to assist before, during, and after oil spills. - 7.
-Ensure that area and regional planning remains coordinated; and that plans present consistent policies and tools for response at all levels.
+Ensure all vessels, facilities, pipelines, and rail demonstrate their ability to pay for response, recovery costs, and damages from spills. - Manage a coordinated system for locating spill and orca deterrent vessels of opportunity and other volunteers to assist before, during, and after oil spills.

-Goal 7: Respond and restore the environment in a rapid, aggressive, and well-coordinated manner.
+Goal 5: Respond and restore the environment in a rapid, aggressive, and well-coordinated manner.
 The public, elected officials, and other stakeholders expect the private sector and government agencies to carry out a rapid, aggressive, and well-coordinated response when incidents or threats of spills occur.
 Experience shows that anything less will not protect the environment, economy, or meet public expectations.